ajakaja/ajakaja.github.io/_posts/2018-08-06-oriented-area.md

 I've indicating that the circle is negatively oriented and thus has negative area with an arrow that says it is to be traversed clockwise.
 Its area is subtracted from the total area of the rectangle, giving the area of the composite shape automatically.

 This becomes more useful in more complicated figures, because it lets us build them out of simple parts very cleanly.
 The shoelace formula works because of the ability to add these oriented areas without having to specify which ones to subtract.
 It amounts to decomposing a shape into a list of triangles with the origin as the third vertex, and adding their areas.
-This makes perfect sense if the origin is fully contained within the polygon:
+This is totally natural if the origin is fully contained within the polygon:

 {% include image.html filename="2018-08-06/05-triangles.svg" width="200px" %}

-But with signed areas mean that this construction works even if the origin is outside the polygon, with the triangles overlapping, because their overlapping parts cancel perfectly:
+But signed areas mean that this construction works even if the origin is outside the polygon, with the triangles overlapping, because their overlapping parts cancel perfectly:

 {% include image.html filename="2018-08-06/06-triangles2.svg" width="200px" caption="The dark areas cancel out of the total sum, because the (negative) area of $$p_1 p_2\mathcal{O}$$ exactly cancels the excess positive areas in each of the other triangles $$p_2 p_3 \mathcal{O}, p_3 p_4 \mathcal{O}, p_4 p_0 \mathcal{O}$$, and $$p_0 p_1 \mathcal{O}$$."%}